 The obvious advantage of a hardcase suitcase is its ability to protect its contents from damage.
 Baggage can take a battering at the airport, so if you plan to pack a lot of fragile valuables into your check-in baggage, you may want to look into getting a hardside one.
 An important precaution though is to make sure you buy a high-quality suitcase if this is the option you go for.
 Hardshells may crack and break under stress.
 The general rule is that the lower the price point, the cheaper (and weaker) the materials, so it makes sense to invest in a higher-end model.

 Of course, these types of cases are heavier than their soft counterparts, so it’s better to have a four wheeled model than a two-wheeled one.

-A good example of a much-praised hardside luggage is the Samsonite Winfield 2 28-Inch Fashion HS Spinner.
+One of the best examples of a much-praised hard case luggage is the Samsonite Winfield2 Fashion 28-Inch Spinner.
 It’s tough and durable and although the surface may get scratched in transit, this bag will likely survive many trips abroad.

 Soft cases are the other option.
 The main advantage of a softside is their small weight compared to a similarly-sized hardside counterpart.
 In addition, it is somewhat stretchy, meaning you have the possibility of squeezing that one extra sweater in them even if they are packed full.
 The fabric of a softside luggage can absorb shock better than some hard plastic – fabric won’t break into bits – but it also means your belongings may get damaged more easily.